Cheapest car insurance in Washington, D.C. for a bad driving record

 Cheapest car insurance in Washington, D.C. with a DUI

-Although many insurance companies provide coverage after a DUI, Progressive offers the most affordable rate at $1,701 a year.
+While many insurers offer coverage after a DUI, Progressive has the lowest rate at $1,701 a year.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI